Boy name origins & meanings

 Famous people who gave their babies this name

-Noah is the number two most popular boys name in the US, according to 2018 Social Security Administration data.
-It has remained in the number one position for two years in a row, after remaining in the number one position for four years in a row.
+According to Social Security Administration data, Noah has remained in the number two position for four years in a row, remaining in the number one position between 2013 and 2016.
 It has been in the top 20 names since 2006.

 However, it is the 35th most popular name on FamilyEducation.com.